sharlagelfand/dmc/README.md

 `undmc()` mostly just takes the DMC floss number, except in cases where there isn’t one (e.g., Ecru).

-A full list of floss colors in the package is available via `floss`:
+A full list of floss colours in the package is available via `floss`:

 ``` r
 floss